• Skip to primary navigation

 3. Rest the dough.
 Cover the dough with sustainable plastic wrap, or simply cover it with a small bowl turned upside down and allow the dough to rest for 10 minutes.

 5. Cut the desired pasta shapes.
-Attach the pasta shape cutter attachment and run the sheets of pasta through them, sprinkle liberally with semolina (or other flour) and shape them into a bird's nest, or hang them on a pasta drying rack.
-Alternatively, you may roll up the rectangular sheets of pasta and cut them into the desired thickness for ramen-like, fettuccine or pappardelle, etc. If using immediately, allow the noodles to dry for at least an hour or two before boiling them.
-Cook the noodles to the desired doneness, and Enjoy!
+Attach the pasta shape cutter attachment and run the sheets of pasta through it, sprinkle liberally with semolina (or other flour) and shape them into a bird's nest, or hang them on a pasta drying rack.
+Alternatively, you may roll up the rectangular sheets of pasta and cut them into the desired thickness for ramen-like, fettuccine, or pappardelle, etc. If using immediately, allow the noodles to dry for at least an hour or two before boiling them.
+Cook the noodles for 1 ½ to 3 minutes, or until they reach the desired doneness, and Enjoy!

 Notes